FFA celebrates ‘not normal’ chapter

 Both students have been FFA “stars” if you will and each recently wrapped up serving as Northeast Iowa FFA district officer terms.
 Grober was New Hampton’s FFA president in 2016-17; Heit held the office this year.

-Grober took the front of the t-shirts, which simply read, “We are FFA.”

-“Our FFA chapter is not normal, but in a very, very good way,” Grober said.

-— For more on this story, April 20 and April 24 Tribunes
+— For more on this story, see the April 20 New Hampton Tribune.